smileTTP/requirement-analysis/README.md

 Validation ensures that the documented requirements truly reflect stakeholder needs and align with business goals.
 This step involves reviews, walkthroughs, and stakeholder sign-off to confirm accuracy, clarity, and testability of requirements.

 Example: Reviewing the requirement list with hotel management to confirm that the system supports seasonal pricing and discount codes before development begins.

+# Types of Requirements.
+1. Requirement Gathering

+* **Functional Requirements (FR):**

+  * The system must allow users to search for available rooms by date, type, and price.
+  * Users must be able to create and cancel bookings.
+* **Non-Functional Requirements (NFR):**

+  * Search results must load within 2 seconds for up to 100 concurrent users.
+  * The system must support mobile and desktop access (responsive design).

+### 2. Requirement Elicitation

+* **FR:**

+  * The system should send booking confirmation emails to users.
+  * Admins should be able to update room availability in real-time.
+* **NFR:**

+  * Email notifications must be delivered within 1 minute of booking.
+  * The system must handle at least 50 booking updates per minute without downtime.

+### 3. Requirement Documentation

+* **FR:**

+  * The system must allow admins to add, edit, or remove room listings.
+  * Users should be able to view booking history.
+* **NFR:**

+  * Admin dashboard must load within 3 seconds.
+  * All user data must be securely stored according to encryption standards.

+### 4. Requirement Analysis and Modeling

+* **FR:**

+  * The system must integrate a payment gateway for credit card and PayPal payments.
+  * Users should be able to apply discount codes during booking.
+* **NFR:**

+  * Payment transactions must be completed within 5 seconds.
+  * Payment processing must comply with PCI DSS security standards.

+### 5. Requirement Validation

+* **FR:**

+  * Users must be able to cancel bookings up to 24 hours before check-in.
+  * The system must generate monthly booking reports for admins.
+* **NFR:**

+  * System uptime must be 99.9% to support international users.
+  * The interface must be intuitive and easy to use, with a usability rating of at least 85% in user testing.